vikejs/vike/README.md

 but use such library only if you have a *strong* rationale: the solution using `pageContext.documentProps` is considerably simpler and works for the vast majority of cases.

+If you use markdown, have a look at [Markdown Front Matter](#markdown-front-matter).

 <br/><br/>